 Six weeks after the Decree Nisi you can apply for Decree Absolute.
 This makes the divorce final.
 Only at this point is the divorce finalised.

 Even straightforward uncontested divorces can become complicated when it comes to dividing assets and agreeing custody.
-The Family Team at PowellsLaw have the experience and sympathetic approach to help you through the process.
+The Family Team at PowellsLaw have the experience and sympathetic approach to help you through the legal separation process.
 Contact us today on 01934 623 501 or click here for more information.